This blog is written and maintained by Joel Moreira,

 My PhD advisor was Vitaly Bergelson.

-This blog hosts a number of notes I wrote about a variety of topics I am interested in, mostly on Ergodic theory.
+This blog hosts a number of notes I write about a variety of topics I am interested in, mostly on Ergodic theory, Ramsey theory and surrounding areas.

 I also write about my own results, usually trying to make the content of my papers more accessible without getting into the details, in the same way a talk on the subject would.